Middle ear infection is a bacterial or viral infection that may cause earache, temporary hearing loss, and fluid discharge.

-This page deals with middle ear infection (otitis media) which is the infection / inflammation of the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
-This space can become blocked and filled with mucus (fluid), which can become infected, causing inflammation.
+This page deals with middle ear infection (otitis media), which is the infection / inflammation of the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
+This space can become blocked and filled with mucus (a slippery fluid secretion), which can become infected, causing inflammation.

-Sometimes fluid will remain in the middle ear after an ear infection, causing "glue ear", a relatively common condition that is often undetected among New Zealand pre-schoolers.
+Sometimes gel-like fluid will remain in the middle ear after an ear infection, causing "glue ear", a relatively common condition that is often undetected among New Zealand pre-schoolers.
 Glue ear can adversely affect hearing and may take several weeks to resolve.
-Children with a suspected ear infection, or who have difficulty hearing, should see a doctor.
-Children with evidence of damage to the inside of the ear, hearing loss, or language learning delay are likely to be referred to an ear, nose, and throat (ENT) specialist (otolaryngologist).

 A middle ear infection often begins as a common cold, influenza (flu), sinusitis, or strep throat infection.
-The nose and throat are connected to the ear by the eustachian tubes; bacteria enter the nose or throat and travel up the eustachian tubes to the middle ear.
+The nose and throat are connected to the ear by the eustachian tubes.
+Bacteria or a virus enter the nose or throat and travel up the eustachian tubes to the middle ear.

 The accumulation of fluid in a blocked eustachian tube may increase the pressure within the middle ear causing pain.
 Sometimes the pressure can cause part of the eardrum to tear (rupture).

 Factors that increase the likelihood of developing ear infections include:

-- Younger age (children aged six months to two years)
+- Younger age (children aged 6 months to 2 years)

 - Bottle feeding infants while they are lying down